rlucioni/pokewatch/README.md

 Django app for keeping an eye on Pokemon spawning in Pokemon GO.

+NOTE: This project is defunct.
+It relied on [PokeVision](https://pokevision.com/), a website whose services are no longer available.

 ## Overview

 This app uses Docker and Heroku's [container tools plugin](https://github.com/heroku/heroku-container-tools) to facilitate local development and deployment to Heroku.
 Working, local installations of Docker and Docker Compose are required.